1senlin/simCLR_food/README.md

 # simCLR_food

 Simple demonstration using simCLR as a classifier for a subset of foods from the Food-101 dataset.
 Given software restrictions, I have simplified the problem to only 5 different foods.
-Even still, my trusty GTX 1060 GPU could only handle a batch size of 100 images, which is well below ~4k-8k batch sizes used in the [original paper](https://arxiv.org/pdf/2002.05709.pdf).
+Even still, my trusty GTX 1060 GPU could only handle a batch size of 100 images, which is well below optimal ~4k-8k batch sizes used in the [original paper](https://arxiv.org/pdf/2002.05709.pdf).

 ## Use